lightstep/python-opentelemetry-walkthrough/README.rst

 - `Step 1, Alternative A: Add Tracing`_ shows how to manually add tracing information to an application.
-- `Step 1, Alternative B: Use oteltrace-run`_ shows how to use oteltrace-run to autoinstrument an application without adding tracing manually.
+- `Step 1, Alternative B: Use opentelemetry-instrumentation`_ shows how to use opentelemetry-instrumentation to autoinstrument an application without adding tracing manually.

 Step 0: Setup MicroDonuts